 Interns will be responsible for legal research, drafting legal memoranda and other documents, factual investigation, assisting in hearing/trial preparation, development of educational and outreach materials, client interviewing, and a host of other needs that arise in CMS litigation and advocacy efforts.
 Interns also may have opportunities to observe CMS attorneys in court or administrative agency proceedings.
-Due to COVID-19, it is likely that the internship work will be performed entirely, or almost entirely, on a remote basis.

 The Tenant Advocacy Program (“TAP”) at CMS assists tenants – primarily residents of Queens – with a wide array of housing-related legal services ranging from brief advice to full representation in court proceedings.
 TAP assists tenants with matters such as eviction defense, obtaining needed repairs, combatting landlord harassment and rent overcharges, obtaining renewal leases, and obtaining rent increase exemptions for seniors and persons with disabilities.
 We typically litigate cases in Queens Housing Court and at administrative agencies, and also periodically represent clients in Queens Supreme Court and the Second Department.
 Because TAP also has tenant organizers, our legal team and organizers collaborate to lead community education events and bring group cases.